nader93k/lifted-domain-repair/README.md

 log_folder: /path/to/output/logs

 # Probability (0–1) of lifting action parameters.
 Useful only if you want to create a lifted benchmark using a grounded one.
-Set to 0 to  avoid touching your whitelist traces.
+Set to 0 if the terms your whitelist traces don't need to be randomly lifted.
   #   1.0 = all objects lifted into variables
+  #   any 0.0 < P < 1.0: Lift each term with a uniform probability of P.
   #   0.0 = all remain grounded
 lift_prob: 1.0